bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-tutorial.md

 <div class="HubBlock-content">

 > ### Note
-> * Make note of the widget's `uuid` in the response.
+> * Make a note of the widget's `uuid` in the response.
 You will use it to create a placement in the next step.

 </div>
 </div>